awsdocs/aws-organizations-docs/doc_source/orgs_manage_policies_example-scps.md

 ## Example 1: Prevent Users from Disabling AWS CloudTrail<a name="example_scp_1"></a>

-This SCP prevents users or roles in any affected account from disabling a CloudTrail log, either directly as a command or through the console\.
+This SCP prevents users or roles in any affected account from disabling or deleting a CloudTrail log, either directly as a command or through the console\.

 ```
 {